DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ### STEP-RECORDING<a name="steprec"></a>

-Step-recording is a possible way to define notes (semitones) for either melodic and modulation (CV OUT) tracks.
-For melodic tracks, recorded steps are always notes/semitones by names/alterations/octaves, like F#3, Ab4, C-1, G9, and so on.
+Step-recording is a possible way to define notes (semitones) or raw voltages for either melodic and modulation (CV OUT) tracks.
+For melodic tracks, recorded steps are always notes/semitones by names/alterations/octaves (like F#3, Ab4, C-1, G9, and so on).
 For modulation tracks, the notes names/alterations/octaves are simply replaced by their corresponding voltages (C4 = 0V).

-To engage step-recording, press STEP-REC button located in left-side momentary buttons area (it's the second button from top, near CLOCK input jack).
+To engage step-recording, press **STEP-REC** momentary button, located in left-side momentary buttons area (it's the second button from top, near CLOCK input jack).

-To finish step-recording session, press EXIT button (this button is the same than used to access module's SETUP).
-Also, by selecting a Turing Machine track, or by starting the transport (via applied voltage on **RUN** input jack) will disengage the step-recording automatically!
+To finish a step-recording session, press **EXIT** momentary button (it's the same than used to access module's SETUP, but during step-recording session, it have an exit icon along the button - screen-printed on the module's plate).
+Also, by selecting a Turing Machine track, or by starting the transport via voltage on **RUN** input jack, will disengage the step-recording automatically!

-While step-recording is active, you'll can either use left-side momentary buttons (in this case, these buttons act as a piano keys), but also via a MIDI controller.
-By using a MIDI controller, you'll can also register velocities (if your MIDI controller supports velocities, and if the **VEL.** input jack is connected to **VEL** output jack on MIDI module, and for selected melodic/modulation track only).
+While step-recording is active, you'll can either use left-side momentary buttons (in this case, these buttons act as a "piano" keys), or a MIDI controller.
+By using a MIDI controller, you'll can also register velocities (if your MIDI controller supports velocities, and if the **VEL.** input jack is connected to **VEL** output jack on MIDI-based module).
+By using the "piano" button, existing velocity on current step isn't affected.

 Connected patch cords for step-recording via a MIDI controller: